kyleclo/kyleclo.github.io/_pages/about.md

 # My research interests

-I work on NLP, HCI, and machine learning research motivated by applications to help scholars with their research.
-My core projects now are:
+I work on NLP problems motivated by challenges in building applications to help scholars with their research.
+I'm currently mainly interested in:

 * [**Language modeling**](#language-modeling) for scientific text
 * ✨[**Summarization**](#summarization) of scientific papers